 The physical printer tray introduces some design constraints, too, limiting the size of the model that can be printed.
 And engineers might also want to set parameters like resolution, finish, and colors before saving the final STL file or sending it to the printer.

 In the past, designers exported their models to various tools for optimization checks.
-But now, Creo 3.0 M040 introduces a single environment where you can design, optimize, prepare, and validate designs for 3D printing.
-With this new release, you now have the capabilities to:
+But these days, you can use a single environment to design, optimize, prepare, and validate designs for 3D printing.
+Look for capabilities to:

 Connect and define settings for multiple printers.